SOFTINUX/Base/Readme.md

 #### 3. Update database with migration

-Go to *SoftinuxBase.Webapplication* folder and run `dotnet ef database update`.
+Go to *src/WebApplication* folder and run `dotnet ef database update`.
 This will create the database.
 See *appsettings.json* for database path.
 The Entity Framework database context is defined in web application's *Startup.cs*.
 We use Sqlite for development, but you can change this easily for another SGDB (see *appsettings.json* file).